Pope Francis' calls paymaster of terrorism " An angel of peace " – Whale Oil Beef Hooked | Whaleoil Media

 Above is a cartoon of the man Pope Francis called an ” Angel of peace.”
-He is Mahmoud Abbas the leader of the unelected ruling party Fatah who financially incentivises terrorism against Israel by financially rewarding their surviving families with a pension.
+He is Mahmoud Abbas the leader of the unelected ruling party Fatah who financially incentivises terrorism against Israel by rewarding terrorists’ families with a pension.
 Abbas financed the Munich terror attack in 1972 and has a long history of inciting terror attacks against Jews by glorifying Palestinian terrorists and naming streets in their honour.
 The Pope had described as an angel a man who is the paymaster of terrorists and a man who continues to lead a party in the West Bank without following any democratic process.

 According to Shmuely Boteach, “Abbas spent his life murdering Jews,”